ucsb-cs8/w20/_lab/lab06.md

 Make sure that you adhere to the [Academic Integrity](https://studentconduct.sa.ucsb.edu/academic-integrity) standards and do/submit your own work.

+## A brief introduction to Monte Carlo Method

+In short, the *Monte Carlo Method*, or a *Monte Carlo Experiment* is to repeat random samplings in order to get numerical results.
+We adopt this method in order to look behind the randomness and figure out something deterministic from it.
+For example, we can repeat a random experiment (e.g. flip a coin) for many times and count the numbers for each result (e.g. head or tail of the coin), in order to estimate the **possibility** of each result happens (e.g. number of heads or tails is usually about a half of total flips).
+For more information, please see [here](https://en.wikipedia.org/wiki/Monte_Carlo_method).

 ## Getting started

 ## Step 1: Log on and open up a terminal window